St Helen's Church, Bishopsgate: The Reformation

 When the priory was dissolved in 1538, the nunnery was incorporated in the parish church and the screen separating it from the rest of the church was removed.
 This gave the church its unusual construction consisting of two naves.
 In the following years, the building was rearranged according the principles of the Reformation, which put the emphasis on the preaching of the Word and on the full and active participation of the congregation.
 A Jacobean pulpit was erected in 1615 in a central position on the south wall, accompanied by an ornamental tester in 1640.
 Box pews were installed and arranged around the pulpit.

-In the 17th century, extensive repairs were carried out, most notably resulting in the addition of two Classical wooden doorcases.
+In the 17th century, extensive repairs were carried out, most notably resulting in the addition of two Neoclassical wooden doorcases.
 By the end of the century, a bell turret was also erected.
 St Helen's was one of only a few City of London churches to survive the Great Fire of London of 1666.

 A new organ and organ loft were installed on the west end of the church in 1742, designed by Thomas Griffin.
 In 1874 the parish was united with that of St Martin Outwich when the latter's church was demolished, and the first incumbent of the new parish was John Bathurst Deane.

 Victorian restorations

 During the Victorian era, two significant restorations were carried out.
 The first, in 1865, provided the two stone tracery windows on the east end of the church and stained glass throughout the building.
 The second, more significant, Victorian restoration was carried out from 1891 to 1893 by John Loughborough Pearson under supervision of the rector, John Alfred Lumb Airey.
-This restoration was inspired by the Oxford movement, which advocated moving the centre of importance in the church from preaching to the sacrament of the Eucharist.
+This restoration was inspired by the Oxford Movement, which advocated moving the centre of importance in the church from preaching to the sacrament of the Eucharist.
 This new arrangement resulted in a new floor with levels gradually ascending from the west to a new high altar in the east, completed by an ornated reredos and marble pavement, once again enclosed in a chancel by a neo-Gothic screen.
 The organ was expanded and moved to the south transept, where two additional altars were also placed in two side chapels, the Chapel of the Holy Ghost and the Chapel of our Lady.
 The church was reopened on St John the Baptist's Day in 1893 by the Bishop of London, Frederick Temple.

 As the church had been used as a burial ground for centuries, it is thought that over 1000 bodies had been interred in vaults under the floor by this period.
 The excavation of the floor at the start of the 1891 restoration caused some of the burials to emerge from the vaults: all work had to stop for one year until all human remains were translated to Ilford Cemetery, and a 2 ft concrete slab was put in place between the floor and the remains of the vault.